Rankin (photographer): Films

 He produced visual art for Spectre.

 Exhibitions

-For his 2009 Brick Lane exhibition Rankin Live, he set out to photograph 1,000 ordinary people, completing one portrait every 15 minutes, each printed and hung within 30 minutes.
+For his 2009 Brick Lane exhibition Rankin Live, he set out to photograph 1,000 ordinary people, completing one portrait every fifteen minutes, each printed and hung within thirty minutes.

 Rankin has exhibited at galleries including MoMA, New York, and the Victoria and Albert Museum.

+A Rankin retrospective exhibition The Dazed Decades was held at 180 Studios in London in 2024.

+In June 2025 he hosted his exploration of AI and its implications in his Faik exhibition at Annroy studios, giving away to visitors 1,000 free copies of his 'Faik Free' books exploring the topic.

+This was immediately followed by his contrasting Back To Reality photography exhibition in the same space, celebrating 35 issues and 15 years of Hunger magazine.